Tips on Filling Out Form I-134 for the K-1 Fiance Visa

 Along with Form I-134, the U.S. citizen should provide copies of documents proving income, as described below.
 Not every consulate will require such extensive documentation, but in case yours does, it's best to prepare in advance rather than risk delays in the process.

 Copy of most recent federal tax return.
 Include the W-2 slips—at least one year's worth, and maybe three.
 There is no need to include the state tax form.
-The consulate prefers to see the tax return in the form of IRS transcripts (an IRS-generated summary of the return that was actually filed), which can be requested online or by using IRS Form 4506T, available through the IRS website at www.irs.gov or by calling 800-829-1040.
+The consulate prefers to see the tax return in the form of IRS transcripts (an IRS-generated summary of the return that was actually filed), which can be requested online (fastest method) or by using IRS Form 4506-T-EZ (shorter form which returns a shorter version of the tax transcript) or Form 4506-T (required if you file based on a fiscal tax year instead of a calendar year).
+These forms are available through the IRS website at www.irs.gov or by calling 800-908-994.

-However, it can take several weeks to get the transcript.
+However, it can take several weeks to get the tax transcript.
 Don't let this hold up the immigration process.
-If the transcript hasn't come by the time of the visa interview, simply use the U.S. citizen petitioner's own, personal copies of the tax returns.
+If the transcript hasn't come by the time of the visa interview, simply use your (the U.S. citizen petitioner's) own, personal copies of the tax returns.
 Make sure the copy is of a form with the petitioner's signature on it, or that you send a copy of the e-signature authorization.

-If you are self-employed, instead of a copy of your last income tax return filed, the State Department will accept a report from a commercial rating concern (a company that provides credit reports about businesses).
+If you are self-employed, instead of a copy of your last-filed income tax return, the State Department will accept a report from a commercial rating concern (a company that provides credit reports about businesses).

 Bond information.
 If you stated the amount of bonds you hold, create a list containing their serial numbers and denominations with the name of the record owner(s) of each bond.

 Employer letter.
-It helps to also obtain a letter confirming the U.S. citizen sponsor's employment.
+It helps to also obtain a letter confirming the U.S. citizen sponsor's employment, which should include the date and nature of employment, salary, and whether the position is temporary or permanent.
 Here is a sample letter, which you can show the employer when making this request.

 Sample Letter From Employer